 As part of the CMPRP-funded program, Lifetime Wellness is teaming with several senior living providers on a pioneering initiative.
 Together, they are tracking the effectiveness of nonpharma interventions in residents who have reported moderate to severe pain, symptoms of depression, or are receiving anti-anxiety or antipsychotic medications.
 The program includes 10 percent of residents in 15 senior living facilities, along with interdisciplinary care teams, from clinical nursing to social services staff.

-Lifetime Wellness also offers the aromatherapy program to senior living communities outside the initial state grant program.
+Lifetime Wellness also offers the program to senior living communities outside the initial state grant program to bring aromatherapy benefits to all senior care residents.
 The company provides program supplies and resources, trains care and wellness staff in using essential oils safely, and offers guidance for documenting processes and measuring results.
 Also provided is an online store offering exclusive aromatherapy products not only for senior caregivers but for the wider community.

 Testing the Blends

 Key to the program’s success is using essential oil blends that are created with the elderly in mind.
 “While a lot of products are offered, we wanted to use the most beneficial blends for seniors, who often have frail skin,” Whitwell says.
 She works with a clinical aromatherapist to validate that the blends are safe and effective.

 “Our topical roll-ons are prediluted so that senior care providers can be assured of safety when applying them to older adults.
 We use fractionated coconut oil to reduce any risk of severe skin reaction.”
 Lifetime Wellness also offers undiluted essential oil blends for use in an ultrasonic diffuser or fan diffuser.